Cost-share (also called “match“) is the part of the federally-sponsored project or program that is not paid for by the federal government.

 Here are some helpful tips for determining the value of cost-share or match for federal awards:

 - The value of donated buildings and land cannot be more than the fair market value at the time of donation.
-AND the value must be established by an independent appraiser (for example, a certified real property appraiser or General Services Administration representative) and also certified by a responsible official of the award recipient as required.
+AND the value must be established by an independent appraiser (for example, a certified real property appraiser or General Services Administration representative) and certified by a responsible official of the award recipient as required.

 - The value of donated equipment can’t be more than the fair market value of equipment of similar age and condition at the time of donation.